-Select using your pointing device (e.g. mouse) on the "Install VIA Driver" bar to install 4-in-1driver.
+Then Mainboard Drivers & Utilities windows will appear on your screen.
+Click on the "Install VIA Driver" bar to install VIA 4 in 1 driver.

-Once you made your selection, a Setup window run the installation automatically.
+Once you make your selection, a Setup window will automatically runs the installation.

-When the copying files is done, make sure you reboot the system to take the installation effect.
+When the files are done copying, make sure you reboot the system to insure that the files are installed correctly.

-4.2.B Install Audio Driver
+4.3 Install Audio Device Software